DMaggsy/DDB-Quiz/README.md

 ## *Description*

 This quiz will cover an ocean themed set of questions.
 This will test your knowledge on ocean inhabitants, Human interactions with the sea & Ocean general knowledge.
 All questions are multiple choice, and at the end of the quiz you will be given your score.
 You are required to enter a username at the beginning of the quiz so we can log your score and display your result at the end.
+The overall theme of the quiz is based on the ocean and pirates, hence the instruction to outrun the pirates!

 <hr>
 The site can be accessed by this [link](https://dmaggsy.github.io/The-Fresh-Quiz/)